Israel's Moral Corruption

 The LORD Brings Light and Deliverance

-8 Rejoice not over me, O my enemy; when I fall, I shall rise; when I sit in darkness, the Lord will be a light to me.
-9 I will bear the indignation of the Lord because I have sinned against him, until he pleads my cause and executes judgment for me.
-He will bring me forth to the light; I shall behold his deliverance.
+8 Do not rejoice over me, O my enemy; when I fall, I shall rise; when I sit in darkness, the Lord will be a light to me.
+9 I must bear the indignation of the Lord, because I have sinned against him, until he takes my side and executes judgment for me.
+He will bring me out to the light; I shall see his vindication.
 10 Then my enemy will see, and shame will cover her who said to me, "Where is the Lord your God?"
-My eyes will gloat over her; now she will be trodden down like the mire of the streets.
+My eyes will see her downfall; now she will be trodden down like the mire of the streets.
 11 A day for the building of your walls!
 In that day the boundary shall be far extended.
-12 In that day they will come to you, from Assyria to Egypt, and from Egypt to the River, from sea to sea and from mountain to mountain.
+12 In that day they will come to you from Assyria to Egypt, and from Egypt to the River, from sea to sea and from mountain to mountain.
 13 But the earth will be desolate because of its inhabitants, for the fruit of their doings.

 The LORD's Compassion on Israel

-14 Shepherd thy people with thy staff, the flock of thy inheritance, who dwell alone in a forest in the midst of a garden land; let them feed in Bashan and Gilead as in the days of old.
-15 As in the days when you came out of the land of Egypt I will show them marvelous things.
-16 The nations shall see and be ashamed of all their might; they shall lay their hands on their mouths; their ears shall be deaf; 17 they shall lick the dust like a serpent, like the crawling things of the earth; they shall come trembling out of their strongholds, they shall turn in dread to the Lord our God, and they shall fear because of thee.
-18 Who is a God like thee, pardoning iniquity and passing over transgression for the remnant of his inheritance?
-He does not retain his anger for ever because he delights in steadfast love.
-19 He will again have compassion upon us, he will tread our iniquities under foot.
-Thou wilt cast all our sins into the depths of the sea.
-20 Thou wilt show faithfulness to Jacob and steadfast love to Abraham, as thou hast sworn to our fathers from the days of old.
+14 Shepherd your people with your staff, the flock that belongs to you, which lives alone in a forest in the midst of a garden land; let them feed in Bashan and Gilead as in the days of old.
+15 As in the days when you came out of the land of Egypt, show us marvelous things.
+16 The nations shall see and be ashamed of all their might; they shall lay their hands on their mouths; their ears shall be deaf; 17 they shall lick dust like a snake, like the crawling things of the earth; they shall come trembling out of their fortresses; they shall turn in dread to the Lord our God, and they shall stand in fear of you.
+18 Who is a God like you, pardoning iniquity and passing over the transgression of the remnant of your possession?
+He does not retain his anger forever, because he delights in showing clemency.
+19 He will again have compassion upon us; he will tread our iniquities under foot.
+You will cast all our sins into the depths of the sea.
+20 You will show faithfulness to Jacob and unswerving loyalty to Abraham, as you have sworn to our ancestors from the days of old.